danwing/cidfi/draft-wing-cidfi.md

 no changes are required to ECMP load balancers or to CID-aware load balancers when using a CIDFI-aware back-end QUIC server.

-Load balancers providing QUIC-to-TCP interworking is incompatible with CIDFI because TCP lacks QUIC's stream identification.
+Load balancers providing QUIC-to-TCP interworking are incompatible with CIDFI because TCP lacks QUIC's stream identification.